soybeanjs/soybean-admin/README.md

 >[!CAUTION]
 > the old version of `Soybean Admin` is moved to branch [legacy](https://github.com/soybeanjs/soybean-admin/tree/legacy).
 It is recommended to use the latest version of `Soybean Admin`.
-> the documents of new version is processing, please wait patiently.

 > [!NOTE]
 > If you think `Soybean Admin` is helpful to you, or you like our project, please give us a ⭐️ on GitHub.
 Your support is the driving force for us to continue to improve and add new features!
 Thank you for your support!